flue

 A session is a conversation thread.
 Many sessions can live inside the same agent.
 They share the same files, but each has its own message history.

 A task is a child agent inside a session.
-It shares the parent's files but keeps its own message history.
-Useful for handing a sub-problem off into its own context.
+It shares the parent's files but keeps its own message history, which is useful for handing a sub-problem off into its own context.

 the project shape.

-A Flue agent is a directory.
-Inside it, two things matter:
+A Flue agent is a directory, with two main files:

 A small TypeScript file where you would declare the triggers, call the model, and return the result.